raphaelschaad/dotfiles/apps.md

 - Audacity: Leading open source audio software (Adobe Audition is the leading commercial software)
 - Karabiner: Keyboard customizer for macOS
 - KeyCastr: Keystroke visualizer
+- VirtualBox + Extension Pack (for e.g. USB support): open source virtual machine from Oracle (use w/ [free Windows VMs from Microsoft](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/), downloaded `.ova` file can be deleted after the "appliance" has been imported, VMs are stored in `~/VirtualBox VMs/`)